ultraq/thymeleaf-layout-dialect/README.md

 `layout:include` declaration.
 You might want to add a `th:remove="tag"` attribute to that so it gets stripped from the final result.
-Look out for a `layout:substituteby` attribute (equivalent of a `th:substituteby` that allows for passing of fragment elements) in future versions.)
+Look out for a `layout:substituteby` attribute (equivalent of a `th:substituteby` that allows for passing of fragment elements) in future versions!)

 Changelog